 Colorado Springs Fine Arts Center, Art museum and performance center in Colorado Springs, United States.

-The Colorado Springs Fine Arts Center is a three-story building on West Dale Street that houses art galleries, performance spaces, and an art school.
-The layout lets visitors see exhibitions and attend live performances, with all these functions integrated into one building.
+The Colorado Springs Fine Arts Center is a multi-story building on West Dale Street in Colorado Springs that houses art galleries, performance spaces, a cinema, a library, and an art school.
+It is one of the few places in the region where exhibitions, live performances, and art classes all happen under one roof.

 The community of curious travelers